jinalighoghari/Bookbarn/README.md

 ## Bookbarn
 #
 ## Project Description
 Welcome to BookBarn, a web-based PHP CodeIgniter (CI) application with a MySQL database.
-BookBarn provides a platform for users to buy or sell old books from various categories.
-Users can interact with the platform by liking books, giving reviews, and participating in a community that shares a passion for reading.
+BookBarn provides a platform for users to buy or sell books from various categories.
 #
 ## Installation
 Prerequisites: